 As a tuition driven school, Palma is not eligible for government or diocesan aid of any kind, and we rely on the generosity of those who recognize the special place this school has in the community.
-Whether it is through a gift to The Palma Fund, a donation of goods, services, or your own time, you will join a 60-year tradition of continuous support for the education of young men who represent the best our community has to offer in their intellectual curiosity, their commitment to education, and their compassion as individuals.
+Whether it is through a gift to The Palma Fund, a donation of goods, services, or your own time, you will join a 63-year tradition of continuous support for the education of young men who represent the best our community has to offer in their intellectual curiosity, their commitment to education, and their compassion as individuals.

-about fundraising at Palma School, please feel free to contact me.
+If you have questions or would like further information about fundraising at Palma School, please feel free to contact me.